vince-bourgmayer/electron-test/RESUME.md

 6. Installation of slick-carousel via npm: `npm install slick-carousel`.
 It also install Jquery.

+7. Continued to play with UI, Jquery, slick.
+Looking for add CSS (bootstrap).
+I ran `npm install bootstrap@3`.
+I'm still looking for how send event from view to main.js.
+I feel that I will look up near React.js or something else.

 ## 24/09/17
 Project creation and first action